Arts and Ecology Incubator with Chantal Bilodeau of The Arctic Cycle (NYC)

 Eric Berry draws from his childhood in rural Michigan where days were spent outside in a, now scarce, human-free environment.
 The audio work of Sound Artist and Composer Eric Berry alludes to the greatness of nature slowly collapsing under the weight of the modern world.
 Since graduating with a degree in Music Production from Berklee College of Music (2017), Eric has worked as a composer and sound artist on several short films and experimental films and released a series of pieces called Symbols/Sonics (2018), exploring the essence and meaning of man-made symbols through audio.
 Most recently, Eric has been working in collaboration with Ringling College of Art and Design and New College of Florida on the RHINO Project, an interdisciplinary film and dance piece focusing on the destruction of nature by human violence and ignorance.
 The project was made in collaboration with the John and Mable Ringling Museum or Art and awarded funding by the Andrew W. Mellon Foundation.

-Kevin Greene is the Assistant Director at the Ringling where he has been for over 16 years.
+Kevin Greene is the Assistant Director of Facilities & Grounds Services where he has been for over 16 years.
 During this time, he has managed several landscape projects associated with the construction of several new buildings on campus.
 He has also developed grounds-based tours and workshops along with co-writing a book focused on the Ringling’s gardens and grounds.
 Kevin has been in the ‘Green’ Industry for over 25 years.
 Before coming to the Ringling, he was a project manager of a local design/build landscape contracting company and a department manager at a local environmental services company responsible for landscape installations & maintenance; irrigation installations, maintenance, and troubleshooting; and sod renovations.
 Kevin has served on the Sarasota Tree Advisory Council for several years as both a member and as Chair.

 Sheryl Haler has been a full-time faculty member for the past twenty-seven years at the Ringling College of Art and Design – currently teaching Costume Design and Production Design in the Film Department.
 In her work, nature, myth and nurturing are recurrent themes.
 Primarily cloth and alternative materials, the work is of varying scales – from small intimate embroideries to larger than life installation as objects, beings and spaces.
 They are mementos, tributes, questions and discourse.
 They reflect a story as it was, as it is, as it is hoped for or will be.
 They are mappings of a life’s journey.
 Her most recent creative opportunity (2018-2019) has been a collaboration – The Rhino Project – with a Composer from the Berklee School of Music, two Choreographers / dancers from New College, an Experimental Video Artist, a Ringling College Faculty / Cinematographer and Film students to create a dance film and live performance at the Ringling Museum of Art.